 Strategic Robotics Systems (SRS) was established in 2015 in reaction to the demand for underwater systems that utilize the functionality of a remotely operated vehicle (ROV) with an autonomous underwater vehicle (AUV).

-SRS’ FUSION is an unmanned underwater vehicle (UUV), exclusive in its range for offering a complex sensor suite which comprises communication, imaging, and navigation sensors.
+SRS’ FUSION is an unmanned underwater vehicle (UUV), exclusive in its range for offering a complex sensor suite that comprises communication, imaging, and navigation sensors.

 The sensors are flawlessly integrated and each one is positioned in the optimum location to provide the most precise data.
 Imaging sensors generate high-quality imagery and navigation sensors offer precious positional data with an accurate control system.